List of Boston Legal characters: Paul Lewiston

 Paul Lewiston is a managing partner of the Boston office and legal advisor of Crane, Poole & Schmidt.
 Paul is skilled in client relations and is an expert in Far Eastern markets and legal problems of corporations doing business in that part of the world.
 Unlike Denny and Alan, Paul generally does things strictly "by the book."
 He has had several antagonistic run-ins with Denny and Alan over their apparent lack of respect for the law.
 His middle-aged daughter, Rachel, is introduced in Season 2 as a meth addict, and Paul has her abducted and placed in a rehab center.
 He takes custody of her daughter (his granddaughter) Fiona.
-After this, being tied up with being a father figure to his grandchild, he is seldom seen in the Boston office.
+After this, being tied up with being a daddy to his grandchild he is seldom seen in the Boston office.
 It was Lewiston who negotiated the acquisition of Crane, Poole & Schmidt by a Chinese law firm in the series finale, though he later begins to regret this action.